DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>Soon enough, though, the road levels out, continuing past a ruined three-story watchtower perched atop the edge of the cliff. </p>
 <p>The tower's old stone walls are covered in moss and ivy, its rotten wooden door hanging off its hinges.
 Nearby, two fresh graves sit against the road.
 An animal's corpse seems to lie in the tall grass not far away.</p></div>

 Pause to allow the players to act or react.
-If the players remain silent, continue to [[#Tser Falls]] below.
+If the players remain silent, continue to [[#C7.
+The Wolves' Hunt]] below.
 Otherwise, allow the players to explore the area.
 ## The Watchtower
 The ruined watchtower was built as a lookout post by the Order of the Silver Dragon long ago.
 It has the same structure as the <span class="citation">Guard Tower (p.
 157)</span> at Tsolenka Pass, with the following changes: